Object Windows Library: History

 In 1997, Borland released C++Builder and deprecated Borland C++.
 OWL was included on the Companion CD that shipped with C++Builder, but Borland ended maintenance and further development of the library.

 In late 1999, Borland stopped selling Borland C++ and OWL.

 OWLNext

 Shortly after Borland ended the development of OWL, maintenance was taken over by a group of users led by Yura Bidus.
 This effort evolved into the OWLNext open-source project currently hosted at the SourceForge site.
-OWLNext is a modern update and extension of OWL with support for the latest Windows versions and modern C++ compilers from Microsoft and Embarcadero.
+OWLNext is a modern update and extension of OWL with support for the latest Windows versions and modern C++ compilers from Microsoft and Embarcadero Technologies.

 Shipped releases

 Later versions of OWLNext have been released through SourceForge.